 So if you need this in any kind of professional, industrial capacity, it’s probably not for you.
 But if you’re more on the hobbyist end of the spectrum, it may be worth a buy and try.

 You can purchase the Matter and Form V2 3D scanner with +Quickscan directly from the manufacturer or on Amazon.

-License: The text of "2019 Matter and Form 3D Scanner V2 – Review the Specs" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 Matter and Form 3D Scanner V2 Review – Our Budget Pick" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.